 Seriously, you guys.
 Is anyone else suffering serious mental health issues because of the current global climate?
 Are books helping you?

 I find getting lost in reading, getting lost in stories, is the only time my blood pressure is normal anymore.
-Being that it’s the halfway-mark of 2018, let’s take a look back at some of the books I’ve read this year – the books that have kept me sane, made me feel some other emotions beside pure, fiery rage, and given me a little light in an otherwise dark time.
+Being that it’s the halfway mark of 2018, let’s take a look back at some of the books I’ve read this year – the books that have kept me sane, made me feel some other emotions besides pure, fiery rage, and given me a little light in an otherwise dark time.

 This could easily be a tie, but I’m going to try my best to give one book for each answer.

 I would be remiss if I didn’t pick Into The Black Nowhere (UNSUB, #2) by Meg Gardiner for this.

 Meg Gardiner is the fucking shit.
 She is a Queen.
 I loveeeeee her.